MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 ## Understanding sockets

-Nodes have colored **sockets** (circles or diamonds) on their sides.
+Nodes have colored sockets (circles or diamonds) on their sides.
 These are used to connect nodes together and transfer data between them.

-> To learn more, check [Sockets Guide](https://pixieditor.net/docs/usage/node-graph/property-sockets/).
+> To learn more, check [Property Sockets](https://pixieditor.net/docs/usage/node-graph/property-sockets/).

 ---